dlfinst/dana-finster/content/10-resume/_index.md

 - Outcome-driven software engineer and technical leader focused on software development strategy, improving value delivery, and removing risk and toil through automation.

-- DevOps evangelist with experience facilitating CD training workshops, planning, and hosting enterprise DevOps events, and building communities.
+- DevSecOps practitioner and evangelist with experience planning and building deployment pipeline capabilities, facilitating CD training workshops, organizing enterprise DevOps events, and building communities.

-- Full-stack software engineer offering extensive C# .NET and JavaScript application development skills with broad experience in security, business analysis, architecture, and development of software systems in multiple industries
+- Full-stack software engineer offering extensive C# .NET and JavaScript application development skills with broad experience in security, business analysis, architecture, cloud applications, and development of software systems in multiple industries

 - Creative designer with experience building web applications that are secure, innovative, attractive, and user friendly